intuit/fuzzy-matcher/README.md

 ## Using the Library

 ### Maven Import
-The library is pusblished to maven central
+The library is published to maven central
 ```
 <dependency>
     <groupId>com.intuit.fuzzymatcher</groupId>